Blosc/bcolz/c-blosc/ANNOUNCE.rst

 ===============================================================
- Announcing c-blosc 1.4.1
+ Announcing c-blosc 1.5.4
  A blocking, shuffling and lossless compression library
 ===============================================================

 What is new?
 ============

-This is a maintenance release, where a bug in blosc_getitem() introduced in 1.4.0 has been tracked down and squashed.
-If you use this function, please update your c-blosc copy.
+Besides several small enhancements and a leak fix, this release includes a dynamically loadable HDF5 filter plugin (hdf5 directory) as well as an update to LZ4 1.6.0 (from 1.5.0).

 For more info, please see the release notes in: